marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 chmod a+x init
 ```
 The actual initrd image is then built with the following commands (cpio might
-need to be invoked with the full path on the stage3 binary).
+need to be invoked with the full path of the stage3 binary).

 ```text
 cd /mnt/gentoo/boot/initram